Discover an amazing part of our world.

 Throughout Western Alaska, KNOM is a source of information, inspiration, and companionship; since 1971, KNOM’s full-time volunteer fellows have made that possible.
 Today, they’re on the front lines of the station’s daily operations.

 All volunteer fellows gain invaluable experience in live, on-air radio: whether through announcing music, reporting on breaking news, hosting current-affairs talk shows, or covering the Iditarod Trail Sled Dog Race.
 From Nome, they often fly to remote villages to cover traditional festivals and events.

 In exchange for one full year of service, each fellow receives room and board, round-trip air transportation, health insurance, a monthly cash stipend, and, at the end of the service year, an educational fellowship award (more below).
 All live together in a comfortable home near the studios.

 And if you’re planning on going back to school – or if you have student loans to pay off – we can help.
-Successful candidates who finish one year of service receive $4,700 to cover past or future education expenses.
+Successful candidates who finish one year of service receive an educational award to cover past or future education expenses.
 Volunteers with existing student loans typically have no problem getting their loans deferred for the duration of their service year.